 Cradle Mountain, although touristy destination it is stunning.

 And finally the Tasman Peninsula closer to Hobart so best done on your first or last day (it is a big day).
-Tasman Arch, Tessellated Pavement and Port Arthur (big and about $25 entrance, but very interesting look into Australian beginnings) almost 10 years ago
+Tasman Arch, Tessellated Pavement and Port Arthur (big and about $25 entrance, but very interesting look into Australian beginnings) over 10 years ago

 If you intend on visiting the East Coast, I'd recommend the Freycinet Peninsula (http://www.puretasmania.com.au/default.asp?pID=72).
 Although this area of the coast is popular to tourists, it is with good reason.